Home Compare SO vs WEC

 The Southern Company vs WEC Energy Group: Which Stock Looks Stronger in 2026?

-WEC Energy holds the cleaner structural position, with the lead spread across growth and profitability.
-The market setup is currently leaning toward The Southern Company, which does not confirm the structural lead.
-That leaves a split case: the structural lead stays with WEC Energy, but the market is not currently confirming it.
+The structural profiles are close, with The Southern Company carrying a narrow edge on stability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
+The market setup is currently leaning toward WEC Energy, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with The Southern Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.